pjtunstall/filler/README.md

 CMD ["/bin/bash"]
 ```

-Inside the root folder of my Rust project, `filler`, compile the binaries for my bot and visualizer:
+If you don't already have the Rust programming language and associated tools on your system, follow the guide [here](https://www.rust-lang.org/learn/get-started).
+Then, inside the root folder of my project, `filler`, compile the binaries for my bot and visualizer:

 ```sh
 cargo build --release